Riverbend-High-School/gabe_versus_gavin/README.md

 This repository contains the backend server code for a student voting system used by Gabe and Gavin on the Gabe and Gavin Show.
 This api is used to record votes on polls generated on the show.

 This backend is running on Rust using [Rocket v0.5.0-rc1](https://rocket.rs/).
-It is designed to be used with a the frontend component found in [the frontend component folder](/frontend).
+It is designed to be used with the frontend component found in [the frontend component folder](/frontend).
 Thee frontend included with this api is implemented in Vue.

 Created by [Gabriel Hogan](https://gabrielhogan.com) and [Samuel Rembisz](https://stappsworld.com).